Connor Wong Player Props: Red Sox vs. Yankees

 Connor Wong At The Plate

-- Wong has picked up a hit in 24 of 46 games this year, with multiple hits seven times.

-- Looking at the 46 games he has played this season, he's hit a long ball in five of them (10.9%), and in 3.8% of his trips to the plate.
+- He has hit a long ball in 10.6% of his games this season, and 3.7% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.